makennagall/HandAndFoot/README.md

 # HandAndFoot
 Implementation of the card game Hand and Foot

+NOTES:
+<br>need to figure out a way to keep track of what cards have been laid down in the round in order to implement undo
+<br>need to figure out how to do different rounds: potentially round class.

 <b>Card Class</b> contains a constructor and representation function.
 Each card has variables for the color of the card, the value of the card, and the number of points the card is worth.

 <b>Deck Class</b> contains a constructor and a function that removes a card from the deck. self.cards is a list of the cards in the deck.